carlosfernandezcabrero/typescript-skeleton/README.md

-# Javascript API Skeleton
+# Typescript API Skeleton

 ## Description

-Javascript skeleton for developing Node.js applications with Javascript.
+Typescript skeleton for developing Node.js applications with Typescript.
 The skeleton have integrated EsLint for lint code and Prettier for format code.

 ## Usage